-Being in the desert, Las Vegas can be unbearably hot during the summer months.
+Being in the desert, Las Vegas can be unbearably hot during summer.
 So the high tourist season runs from March to May and then September through November each year.

 If you’re more interested in saving money, try visiting in the low season.
 The temperatures are still tolerable (at certain times), and the prices are better in mid-November through the end of February and mid-May through mid-September.